bhalbour0/country-client/README.md

 ### Install Angular and Npm

-First, you need to install last version of angular and npm, please follow these steps: [https://angular.io/guide/setup-local(https://angular.io/guide/setup-local)
+First, you need to install last version of angular and npm, please follow these steps on [angular website](https://angular.io/guide/setup-local)

 ### Install the dependencies